hugeicons/hugeicons-react/README.md

 ## General Usage

-React icons can be downloaded from the [HugeIcons website](https://hugeicons.pro) and used in your projects.
+React icons can be downloaded from the [Hugeicons website](https://hugeicons.com/icons?style=Stroke&type=Rounded) and used in your projects.
 The react icons are available in SVG format and can be easily integrated into your applications.

 ## Features

-- **Extensive Collection**: Access over 4000+ stroke icons for free, ready to use in your projects.
-- **Scalable Icons**: Easily adjust the size of icons to fit your design perfectly.
-- **Color Customization**: Apply any color to icons to match your brand or design theme.
+- **4,000+ Free Stroke Icons**: Perfect for personal and commercial projects, no strings attached.
+- **Easy Customizations**: Change size, color, and even add animations in seconds.
+- **Optimized for React**: Simple and lightweight for your React apps.
 - **Rotation and Animation**: Add a dynamic touch with rotation and animation options.
+- **Scalable and Clean**: Icons stay sharp at any size.

 ## Installation